The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Explicit basins of attraction of the global minimizers

+With such operators, we can write $\gamma = \frac{1}{c \sqrt{m}}$ where $c$ is a constant independent of~$m$.
+This gives the explicit dependency on the number of measurements.
+Note that the constants involved are dependent on the model $\Sigma$ and typically include \text{log} factors (see Section~\ref{sec:application}).

+In all our examples, random operators following a similar relation can be constructed (even for sparse spike reconstruction and GMM estimation \cite{Gribonval_2017}).

-Finally, we provide the following Corollary to show that the gradient descent leads to a solution that has the right estimation guarantees. \begin{corollary} Under the hypotheses of Theorem~\ref{th:control_general}, let $\theta_n$ be the iterates of a fixed step gradient descent such that $g(\theta_n) \to g(\theta^*)$.
+Finally, we provide the following Corollary to show that the gradient descent leads to a solution that has the right estimation guarantees. \begin{corollary} Under the framework hypotheses and specific hypotheses of Theorem~\ref{th:control_general}, let $\theta_n$ be the iterates (constructed in the proof of Theorem~\ref{th:control_general}) of a gradient descent with sufficiently small fixed step size such that $g(\theta_n) \to g(\theta^*)$.
 Then

 \end{corollary} \begin{proof} See Section~\ref{sec:proof_control}. \end{proof}